aerospike/aerospike-vector-search-examples/quote-semantic-search/README.md

 # Quote Semantic search
-This demo application provides semantic search for a set of quotes by indexing them using the [MiniLM](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) model created by OpenAI.
+This demo application provides semantic search for an included [dataset of quotes](https://archive.org/details/quotes_20230625) by indexing them using the [MiniLM](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) model created by OpenAI.
 This model generates vectors with semantic meaning from each quote and stores it as a vector embedding in Aerospike.
 When a user